Orf is a viral skin disease that can be spread to humans by handling infected sheep and goats.

 How orf is treated

-Orf is a self-limiting disease, which means it will get better on its own without treatment.
+Orf is a self-limiting disease, which means it'll get better on its own without treatment.
 It usually clears up within 3 to 6 weeks.

-You should see your GP if the lesion isn't healing, you develop a fever (high temperature), or you're in severe pain, as some people also develop a bacterial infection.
+You should see your GP if the lesion is not healing, you develop a high temperature or you're in severe pain, as some people also develop a bacterial infection.
 This may require treatment with antibiotics ↗.

 In rare cases, the lesion may not go away and a minor surgical procedure may be required to remove it.